How To Remove Someone from a Text Message Group on the iPhone

 What happens if I block a contact who’s in a group message with me?

 If you block someone in a group iMessage, they will still be in the group.
-But, fortunately, they can’t see your messages and you can’t see theirs.
-If one person is bothering you, you can simply block that contact without kicking them out of the iMessage group altogether.
+But, fortunately, they can’t see your messages, and you can’t see theirs.
+If one person is bothering you, you can block that contact without kicking them out of the iMessage group altogether.

-Do keep in mind, other contacts will continue to see messages from both you and your blocked contact.
+Do keep in mind, other contacts will continue to see messages from both you and the person you blocked.

 Start A New Group Chat That Excludes The Troll

-Do you have any suggestions for how to avoid trolls in text messaging groups, social media, and online forums?
+Do you have any suggestions for avoiding trolls in text messaging groups, social media, and online forums?
 If so, please comment below.